 San Marco: the political and commercial center, it also includes the island of San Giorgio across the lagoon.
 From there you can enjoy the most spectacular panoramic view of the island of Venice.

+If you have enough time to spend in Venice, you surely should consider visiting some of the Venice islands.
 The most famous are the islands of the northern lagoon:

-Murano, whose history is linked to glass art;
+Murano, whose history is linked to glass art

 Don’t forget the charming small island of Torcello, which has only a few residents.